DFHack/dfhack/docs/plugins/logistics.rst

 When the plugin is enabled, it checks stockpiles marked with automelt, autotrade, autodump, and/or autotrain features twice every in-game day, and will mark valid items/animals in those stockpiles for melting, trading, dumping, and/or training, respectively.

-Note that items will only be marked for trading if a caravan is approaching or is already at the trade depot.
+For autotrade, items will be marked for trading only when a caravan is approaching or is already at the trade depot.
+Items (or bins that contain items) of which a noble has forbidden export will not be marked for trade.

 Usage
 -----